The National Blood Clot Alliance (NBCA)

 NBCA programs include patient education and professional training on the signs, symptoms and prevention of blood clots and clotting disorders.

 NBCA combines the unique perspectives of healthcare providers, individuals afflicted with clotting disorders and community leaders who are passionate about this healthcare crisis.
-NBCA’s Medical and Scientific Advisory Board (MASAB) includes nationally recognized experts on thrombosis and thrombophilia.
-Click here read MASAB bios.
-Editing of educational site content is managed by Barbara L. Kornblau , Director Health Learning and Patient Engagement under the guidance of the Medical and Scientific advisory board.
+NBCA’s Medical and Scientific Advisory Board (MASAB) includes nationally recognized experts in thrombosis and thrombophilia.
+The

-The National Blood Clot Alliance is headquartered in Rockville, MD.
-Click here to view bios of the professional staff.
+National Blood Clot Alliance is headquartered in Rockville, MD.